sonic1003/Poker/README.md

 Enter each card like this "5-0"
 (the first number is from 2 to 14, which stands for 2-10 and JQKA.
 The second number is from 0 to 3, which means 4 suits.)

-The input is not robust yet, so wrong data format might crash the program.
+The InputController is not robust yet, so wrong data format might crash the program.